calnix/stakingPro/Documentation/ContractExplanations.md

 - endTime can be moved forward or backward; as long its a future timestamp
 - Only callable when contract is not ended or frozen

+> fn updates the endTime of active distributions that have far-dated endTimes(> endTime_)
+> on repeated calls, where the endTime is extended then shorted, we may want to separately update the endTime of the distributions

 ## setRewardsVault

 ```solidity